GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

     - Authentication method for the Token Endpoint: client_secret_basic

-- Scroll down and click the "Add Scope" button, type openid in the text field, and press search.
-Select the row whose "display name" is **openid**, and click OK

-- Repeat the previous step to add the **permission** scope

-- Click the "Add Response Types" button.
-In the list choose **token** and click OK

 - Click the "Add Grant Type" button, then select **client_credentials**

 - At the bottom press the "Add" button to finish creating your OpenId client